How expensive is online radio these days?

 This is already happening!

 This is one of the key problems with the “internet” future.
-Access to data can be very easily controlled by programming fire walls and gateways at the IPS’s data center.
+Access to data can be very easily controlled by programming firewalls and gateways at the IPS’s data center.
 Users searching for items will never know what they are missing.
 Having a diverse broadcasting industry has fostered freedom of the press and advanced our democracy.
-Loosing that will put us on a slipper road to Corporatocracy, if we are not already there.
+Loosing that will put us on a slippery road to Corporatocracy if we are not already there.

 Is internet radio really radio?